KROIA/QT_cmake_library_template/documentation/CreateLibraryManually.md

 | LIBRARY_NAME | MY_LIBRARY     |
 | LibraryNamespace | MyLibrary |
 | LibraryName  | MyLibrary    |

+## Download
+1) Clone this repository to your local drive.
+2) Change the downloaded folder name to your libraries name.

 ## Necessary file modifications
 * For every file below, find and replace every placeholder with its counterpart.